 How are Chicago references built and formatted?

-This is the first of two lessons about Writing Chicago Bibliographies.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Writing Chicago Bibliographies.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concepts of references in the Chicago style